jamespfennell/texcraft/docs/src/texlang/07-variables.md

 # TeX variables

-The documentation so far has covered two of three type of primitives in TeX:
+The documentation so far has covered two of the three types of primitives in TeX:
     expansion primitives and execution primitives.
 In this section we discuss the third type: variables.